ucl-team-8/ucl-team-8.github.io/proof-of-concept/_testing.md

 We have researched techniques and tools for testing which we plan to use once we start developing and experimenting with more complex algorithms.
 Our plan is to automate testing as much as possible, by connecting it to our version control system and testing on every change, so we detect errors early.

-We plan to use [Travis](https://travis-ci.org/), which is popular, free and has easy integration with Github for continuos integration.
+We plan to use [Travis](https://travis-ci.org/), which is popular, free and has easy integration with Github for continuous integration.

 Below are some of our test plans for Term 2: